DisnakeDev/disnake/docs/intents.rst

 ++++++++++++++++++++++++

 - Whether you want a prefix that isn't the bot mention.
-- Whether you want to see what the content of a message was.
-This includes content, embeds, attachments, and components.
+- Whether you want to access the contents of messages.
+This includes content (text), embeds, attachments, and components.

 .. _need_presence_intent: